adam-lafontaine/CMS/blog/posts/[009][Image Views].md

 };
 ```

-Before we handle the iterator, we need to specify what the view object needs to be able to iterate over a range of an image.  i.e. the image's properties as well as the range.
+In order to be able to iterate over a 2D range in an image, the view needs pointer to the image's pixel data, the range to iterate over and the width in pixels of the image.
 Adding these properties makes implementing the constructor trivial.

 ```cpp
 class GrayView